 When dining with a large group, I gravitate to the obvious vegan options on the menu for simplicity’s sake. (“I’ll take the tofu stir-fry with no fish sauce & no oyster sauce, please.”)
 But if there’s an indicator that there’s more available, not only does that make for a more exciting dining experience, it also gives me a reason to come back and do more exploring.

 There was an Indian restaurant that was a favorite of mine in Burbank.
 David and I visited about once a week, and we were friendly with the owner.
 I asked the owner to consider adding V’s to their menu, highlighting their vegan options.
 He agreed to it!

 While I had talked with the wait staff many times about the possibilities, when the owner added the V’s, I realized there were so many more options than I’d even realized.
-That meant that our regular Indian date became even more regular, and it gave us reason to keep going back for more.
+That meant that our regular Indian date night became even more regular, and it gave us reason to keep going back for more.

 Vegans do recon.
 Clear labels help.

 When someone invites us to lunch, vegans go to the menu online to scope out what kind of options there are.
 If a restaurant mentions the word vegan in the description, puts a V next to the name, or has a symbol that denotes things are vegan, it makes that restaurant a more appealing destination.